 You need a temperament that controls the urges that get other people into trouble.
 And there is a long list of things that get people into trouble … Buffett offers a great example:

 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd.

-You also need a temperament that allows you to take action where many just sit and watch.
-Consider the case of a board of directors.
-In his 1993 Shareholder letter Buffett writes:
+You also need a temperament that allows you to take action, whereas many just sit and watch.
+In his 1993 shareholder letter, Buffett writes:

 a director who sees something he doesn’t like should attempt to persuade the other directors of his views.
 If he is successful, the board will have the muscle to make the appropriate change.
 Suppose, though, that the unhappy director can’t get other directors to agree with him.
 He should then feel free to make his views known to the absentee owners.
 Directors seldom do that, of course.
 The temperament of many directors would in fact be incompatible with critical behavior of that sort.
 But I see nothing improper in such actions, assuming the issues are serious.
 Naturally, the complaining director can expect a vigorous rebuttal from the unpersuaded directors, a prospect that should discourage the dissenter from pursuing trivial or non-rational causes.